dotnet/corefxlab/docs/specs/alcproxies.md

 * Adding attributes is similar to `BinaryFormatter`, so any type should be able to make it across the barrier.

 Concerns with `DataContractSerializer`:
 * Many similar concerns to `BinaryFormatter`, such as potential security issues and the manual use of [DataContractAttribute] and [DataMemberAttribute] needing to be used.
+There may also be limits to what types can be serialized using `DataContractSerializer`.

 #### gRPC
 Using the [gRPC](https://grpc.io/ ) framework, we'll have a much easier time simulating inter-process communication, as it's a major part of the framework.